guyellis/learning-node/README.md

   * Why is testing important in a non-static language?
 	* Make the file testable
 	* Add a test
+	* You've now seen 3 ways to "require" functionality in a module?
+What are they?

 5. Testing without dependencies
   * What if you were disconnected from the internet?
 How would you test your code?